 We use affiliate links to run our site.
 When you buy through links on our site, we may earn an affiliate commission, without any added cost to you.
 Learn more

-Green bell peppers are unripe, red bell peppers are ripe.
+Green bell peppers are unripe; red bell peppers are ripe.
 That’s the way it’s supposed to be.
 But what if your bell peppers are staying green, even after you’ve picked them from the vine?
 Is something wrong?
 Nope!

 If you’re one of the many gardeners who’ve been disappointed by bell peppers that refuse to turn red, don’t give up hope.
 There are a few things you can do to encourage your peppers to develop their full color.

-Generally, peppers take quite a bit of time to ripen. but if the plant is somehow disturbed or doesn’t get its ideal conditions, it’ll take even longer to ripen.
+Generally, peppers take quite a bit of time to ripen.
+But if the plant is somehow disturbed or doesn’t get its ideal conditions, it’ll take even longer to ripen.
 Interestingly, there are certain pepper varieties that never turn red.

-So What Can You Do to Get Peppers to Turn Red?
+What Can You Do to Get Peppers to Turn Red?

-If you are in a hurry choose the small-sized varieties, because the larger the size of the bell pepper longer it will take to be fully ripe.
+If you are in a hurry, choose the small-sized varieties, because the larger the size of the bell pepper longer it will take to be fully ripe.

 How Long Does It Take for Green Bell Peppers to Turn Red?